 The pass/fail checks we run on incoming models before they're accepted into shared.
 Geometry, naming, parameters, clash hygiene.
 If it doesn't pass, it goes back, no negotiation.

+You're commissioning a tower, a community, a hotel.
 You need a BIM spec your consultants and main contractor can't fudge, and that hands you a usable asset model at PC.

+You're inheriting models you'll have to operate.
 You need the FM data, the geometry hygiene, and the handover structure defined upstream, not negotiated at closeout.

+You're procuring under ISO 19650 or local BIM mandates.
 You need an EIR that's audit-defensible, mandate-aligned, and written in language a contractor can actually price.

 This is the EIR pattern we recommend to developer-side clients.
 ISO 19650-aligned, written for enforcement not theatre, the same structure we use to govern information delivery across our own live engagements.